QSBS Planning Strategies: Maximizing Qualified Small Business Stock Tax Benefits

 Documenting Partnership Interests

-Strategy: Maintain clear documentation of partnership interests, especially capital interests, for Section 1045 purposes.
+Maintaining clear and comprehensive documentation of partnership interests, particularly capital interests, is essential for substantiating Section 1045 rollover claims and minimizing audit risks.

 Estate Planning Strategies